 - Canine melanoma vaccine showing promise as treatment for equine melanoma

 “Although melanomas might begin as small, slow-growing tumors, over variable periods of time these tumors can become malignant and metastasize to distant sites,” said Dr. Patterson-Kane.
 “The spread of tumor cells to other places in the body can result in systemic complications and decreased longevity.
-The best defense is if you see something, get rid of it - when this can be done without complications.
-These tumors when small are much easier to remove.”
+The best defense is, if you see something, get rid of it – when this can be done without complications.
+These tumors are much easier to remove when small.”